fullcalendar/fullcalendar-docs/_docs-v4/resource-data/resources-function.md

 excerpt_separator: <!--more-->
 ---

-A custom function for programmatically generating [Resources](resource-object).<!--more--> This allows for any sort of asynchronous means of obtaining the resource list.
+A custom function for programmatically generating [raw Resources objects](resource-parsing).<!--more--> This allows for any sort of asynchronous means of obtaining the resource list.

 <div class='spec' markdown='1'>
 function( *fetchInfo*, *successCallback*, *failureCallback* ) { }
 </div>

-The function is given a `successCallback` argument that should be called with an array of [Resource Objects](resource-object):
+The function is given a `successCallback` argument that should be called with an array of [raw Resource objects](resource-parsing):

 ```js
 var calendar = new Calendar(calendarEl, {